Princeton, New Jersey, NJ

 What is the population of Princeton, New Jersey, NJ?

-The population of Princeton, New Jersey, NJ is 30,451 according to the latest Census data.
+The population of Princeton, New Jersey, NJ is 30,451 according to the latest US Census Bureau American Community Survey estimates.
+This makes it a mid-sized city in New Jersey.

 What is the median household income in Princeton, New Jersey?